jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 1. When defining the vision, goals and **requirements** of a solution, always start with the **analytical questions** that shall be answered with the new tool
     1. Based on the analytical question(s), derive required key performance indicators (KPI) (e.g. sales volume) and their dimensionality (e.g. by date, by product, by customer etc.)
-    2. Given the KPI definitions, design the data model
+    2. Given the KPI definitions, design the data model (on paper)
     3. Identify required data sources and derive the necessary data preparation process
-2. Start the project with a small, **manageable scope** (e.g. one KPI) and add more components over time
+2. Start the project with a small, **manageable scope** (e.g. one KPI) and add more components over time (later, actively manage the scope at all times)
 3. Build a **solid foundation** of the solution (architecture, data model) before diving into visualization and reporting details
 4. Interact with the **customer** (incl. end-user) regularly, collect feedback and improve the solution accordingly
 5. Use a **Kanban board** to manage and visualize tasks and their progress